JoseCVieira/Thesis---Fog-and-Cloud-Computing-Optimization-in-Mobile-IoT-Environments/Meetings/3-2nd meeting.md

 in existing cloud platforms controllers.

 -----------------------------------------------------------------------------------
-[130]
+[130] ✗

 Kai Liang, Liqiang Zhao, Xiaoli Chu, and Hsiao-Hwa Chen. **An integrated architecture for software defined and virtualized radio access networks with fog computing.** IEEE Network, 31(1):80–87, 2017.

-Fog networks can be implemented by SDN and virtualization to reduce the management costs, and to improve the scalability and resource utilization.
-The authors in [130] propose an integrated network architecture for software-defined and virtualized radio access networks with fog computing.
+The authors propose an integrated network architecture for software-defined and virtualized radio access networks with fog computing.
 The proposed architecture is hierarchical and has two control levels: the higher level that is the SDN controller and the lower layer that is the local controller, which could be collocated with fog nodes.
 The SDN controller instructs the local controllers how to process specific applications or requests.
 The authors further introduce a SaaS called OpenPine that enables virtualization at the network level and user control of network operation.

-As redes fog podem ser implementadas por SDN (software defined networking) e por virtualização para reduzir os management costs e melhorar a escalabilidade e a utilização de recursos.
-Os autores propõem uma arquitetura de rede integrada para software-defined e virtualized radio access networks com fog computing.
-A arquitetura proposta é hierárquica e possui dois níveis de controlo: o nível superior que é o controlador SDN e a layer inferior que é o controlador local, que pode ser colocado com junto aos fog nodes.
-O controlador SDN instrui os controladores locais sobre como processar aplicações específicas ou requests.
-Os autores ainda introduzem um SaaS chamado OpenPine, que permite a virtualização ao nível da rede e user control sobre a operação da rede.

 -----------------------------------------------------------------------------------
 [143] ✓